YieldMade a 9" tart/quiche pan

 1 cup spring onions (finely sliced)

-1. Hand mix all the hazelnuts through seasonings in a bowl.
+1. To make the crust, hand mix all the hazelnuts through seasonings in a bowl.

 2. Stir in the scallion, parsley and kale next, mixing well.
 (Use your hands) Drizzle in the oil and water as needed to form a dough.